EU Eyes Reboot of Ties With US, Hopes to Meet Biden Soon

 Commission President Ursula von der Leyen said she thinks the EU should take the initiative in proposing a revamped relationship.
 “I believe it is time for a new trans-Atlantic agenda fit for today’s world,” she told the ambassadors.

-The new agenda, she said, “should cover everything from security to sustainability, from tech regulation to trade, from levelling the global economic playing field to strengthening global institutions.”
+The new agenda, she said, “should cover everything from security to sustainability, from tech regulation to trade, from leveling the global economic playing field to strengthening global institutions.”